-The Hawaii Prepaid Health Care Act, which appears in Chapter 393 of the Hawaii Revised Statutes, requires private sector employers to provide minimum health care coverage to eligible employees.
+The Hawaii Prepaid Health Care Act requires private sector employers to provide minimum health care coverage to eligible employees.
 Employees become eligible for coverage once they work for an employer for at least 20 hours per week for four consecutive weeks and earn a monthly wage of at least 86.67 times Hawaii's minimum hourly wage.

 Employees must be covered at the earliest possible time permitted by the health care contractor after meeting the eligibility requirements.
 The employer must notify eligible employees of their rights under the Act, provide advance notice of any changes, and provide the employer's health care contractor's name, plan number, group number, effective date of coverage, and employee's cost share for funding health insurance premiums.